Linaro/lava/doc/v2/pipeline-admin.rst

 The dictionary is displayed as Jinja2 by default.
 Click on "Rendered YAML" to see the full device configuration as it would be sent to the worker.

-The admin interface also displays the current device dictionary contents in the Advanced Properties drop-down section of the Device detail view. e.g. for a device called ``kvm01``, the URL in the admin interface would be ``/admin/lava_scheduler_app/device/kvm01/``, click Show on the Advanced Properties section.

-The Advanced Properties includes the device description and the device tags as well as showing both the YAML formatting and the Jinja2 formatting.

 .. index:: device dictionary - update

 .. _updating_device_dictionary: